Rokhlin property and approximate representability for inclusions of index-finite type: The generalized tracial approximate representability for an inclusion of unital -algebras of index-finite type

+Since we have characterized the generalized tracial Rokhlin property of $\alpha$ in term of the conditional expectation $E$ in Theorem \ref{T:action-inclusion} it is natural to expect to have a parallel result.
+But our original motivation to prove the dualities between actions and inclusions lies on the difficulty to find the direct arguments for it.
+Although the following is true, we postpone its proof until the next section.

-\begin{thm}\cite[Corollary]{LeeOsaka2} Let $G$ be a finite abelian group, $\alpha$ an outer action of $G$ on an infinite dimensional simple separable unital $C\sp*$-algebra $A$ such that $A\rtimes_{\alpha}G$ is simple, and $E$ as in Proposition \ref {P:action-inclusion}.
-Then $\alpha$ is tracially approximately representable if and only if $E$ is tracially approximate representable. \end{thm} Based on the above theorem, we suggest a definition of the generalized tracial approximate representabilty of a finite abelian group as follows. \begin{defn} Let $G$ be a finite abelian group, $\alpha$ an outer action of $G$ on an infinite dimensional simple separable unital $C\sp*$-algebra $A$ such that $A\rtimes_{\alpha}G$ is simple, and $E$ as in Proposition \ref {P:action-inclusion}.
-Then $\alpha$ has the generalized tracial approximate representability if $E$ is has the generalized tracial approximate representability. \end{defn}
+\begin{thm} Let $G$ be a finite abelian group, $\alpha$ an outer action of $G$ on an infinite dimensional simple separable unital $C\sp*$-algebra $A$ such that $A\rtimes_{\alpha}G$ is simple, and $E$ as in Theorem \ref {T:action-inclusion}.
+Then $\alpha$ has the generalized tracial approximate representability if $E$ has the generalized tracial approximate representability. \end{thm}